 The Project Management Answer Book – Second Edition by Jeff Furman (Management Concepts, 2011 & 2014)

-Easy format and clear language takes you through the methodologies without getting lost in the weeds.
+Easy format and clear language take you through the methodologies without getting lost in the weeds.

 The Fast Forward MBA in Project Management Paperback by Eric Verzuh (Wiley, 2011)

-A comprehensive, step-by-step introduction on how to deliver a project on time and on budget.
+A comprehensive, step-by-step introduction to how to deliver a project on time and on budget.